Planning & Development Department

 The Planning and Development Department guides the safe and responsible development and redevelopment of property with the goal of efficiently using the community’s resources and preserving its character and quality of life.
 The department’s primary functions are land use planning, code enforcement and grant administration.

 Land use planning includes zoning, subdivision of property, development plan review and commercial design review.
 The Planning staff administers the Comprehensive Plan, Zoning Ordinance and Subdivision Regulations.
-The staff provides support to the Planning Commission, Board of Zoning Adjustment and Historic Preservation Commission, each consists of five members appointed by the Mayor with the approval of the City Council.
+The staff provides support to the Planning Commission, Board of Zoning Adjustment and Historic Preservation Commission, each of which consists of five members appointed by the Mayor with the approval of the City Council.

 The Board of Zoning Adjustment decides requests for variances, conditional use permits and appeals of administrative zoning determinations.